 You don’t have to give them a gift card for a fancy restaurant.
 Little touches go a long way when it comes to brightening someone’s day.

 And if you’re tasked with getting a pile of thank you gifts for everyone who volunteered at the school this year, no worries.
 This list should help you get the job done and stay inside the budget!

 So even if you’re pinching pennies or going through a #yearofno, you can still find ways to make the good people in your life feel valued.
 After all, no one likes the division in people that’s in the news every day.
 You can bring people together, and it has to start in our small communities.

 Today, let’s come up with some ways to make those people that go way beyond the call of duty feel appreciated.
 We’re talking coaches, teachers, volunteers, staff members, coworkers, church helpers, and more!

-No, you don’t have to tie a bow on a gift for it to be appreciated.
-But sometimes, you want to hand them a gift as a visual thank you.
-Nothing wrong with that!
-Try these fun thank you gifts.
+No, you don’t always have to tie a bow on a gift for it to be enjoyed.
+But sometimes, you want to thank them with something tangible.
+Especially when you’re trying to teach a child to show gratitude for teacher appreciation week, for example.